 - Each afternoon's registration lesson supports the implementation of the Life Programme curriculum. - Tutors meet and greet at the door at the start of afternoon registration and check uniform. - Students line up quietly. - Students enter when permitted by the teacher and stand behind their chairs until invited to sit down by the teacher. - Take the register aloud.
 If any students come in late, then they should be given an L mark and the number of minutes recorded.
 If any student does not attend registration but has been present earlier send a 'Missing' email.
-If truancy is the reason for absence, a detention will be set. - A collective act of worship will be extended once a week. - Check PSP cards and that all students have them completed; where appropriate discuss the record with the student and sign it. - Discuss any behaviour concerns with students. - Follow up attendance concerns with students. - Reward gains in Life Points and demonstration of Academy values on the Values Board. - Explain any messages, announcements and information as required. - Ensure that the room is locked and left tidy, after an orderly dismissal of students' row by row.
+If truancy is the reason for absence, a detention will be set. - A collective act of worship will be extended once a week. - Check PSP cards and that all students have them completed; where appropriate discuss the record with the student and sign it. - · Discuss any behaviour concerns with students. - Follow up any absences by sending an Edulink email (template provided) to parents - · Reward gains in Life Points and demonstration of Academy values on the Values Board. - Explain any messages, announcements and information as required. - Ensure that the room is locked and left tidy, after an orderly dismissal of students' row by row.